Warp and weft: As metaphor

-The expression "warp and weft" (also "warp and woof" and "woof and warp") is used metaphorically the way "fabric" is; e.g., "the warp and woof of a student's life" equates to "the fabric of a student's life".
+The expression warp and weft (also warp and woof and woof and warp) is used metaphorically the way fabric is; e.g., "the warp and woof of a student's life" equates to "the fabric of a student's life".
 Warp and weft are sometimes used even more generally in literature to describe the basic dichotomy of the world we live in, as in, up/down, in/out, black/white, Sun/Moon, yin/yang, etc. The expression is also used similarly for the underlying structure upon which something is built.
-The terms "warp" and "woof" are also found in some English translations of the Bible in the discussion of mildews found in cloth materials in Leviticus 13:48-59.
+The terms warp and woof are also found in some English translations of the Bible in the discussion of mildews found in cloth materials in Leviticus 13:48–59.

+In computing, a warp is a block of parallel threads executed on a GPU or similar SIMD device.